stratum/stratum/CONTRIBUTING.md

 4. Check code style compliance with `cpplint` and `clang-format` (pre-installed in development docker container).

 5. Create a [PR on Github](https://github.com/stratum/stratum/compare).
-Consider [allowing maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to make changes if you want direct assistance from Contributers.
+Consider [allowing maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to make changes if you want direct assistance from maintainers.

 6. Wait for [CI checks](https://circleci.com/gh/stratum/stratum) to pass.
 You can check the [coverage report](https://codecov.io/gh/stratum/stratum) after they ran.
 Repeat steps 3. and 4. as necessary. **Passing CI is mandatory.** If the CI check does not run automatically, make sure you [unfollow your fork](https://support.circleci.com/hc/en-us/articles/360008097173) on CircleCI.